adam-cyclones/didi/README.md

 The result should have output a new target directory within this example-project and also a server should have started on `http://localhost:8086`.
 You may see some console errors in the browser, this is normal for this stage.

-You may also notce that your import looks like this:
+You may also notice that your import looks like this:
 ``` js
 import colorThief from "color-thief"; // still no path? what wizardry is this!
 ```